damonyoungcc/english-interview/README.md

-I think the biggesr is the browser compatibility. we build the point mall system use the mobile web page inside the Fumin Bank app. you know in China we have many cell phone models, we need to support more devices and browsers.
+I think the biggesr is the browser compatibility. we build the point mall system use the mobile web page inside the Fumin Bank app. you know in China we have many cell phone models, we need to support many devices and browsers.
 Sometimes it's difficult to balance user experience and provide a fallback solution for older devices.
 I think this is the biggest challenge in this project.
 ```